 I could go on and on.
-But the truth is, some short content ranks extremely well.
+But the truth is, some short content for SEO ranks extremely well.

 However, Google made an important distinction as to what constitutes quality content.
 When it comes to professionals like you, the number one indicator is Google’s EAT, i.e., expertise, authoritativeness, and trustworthiness.

 Google prefers content that is well researched, relevant to its audience, and is valid as much as it’s valuable (to its users).